 This hearing is really the culmination of months of a careful build-up.
-The Majority has been crafting a scandal narrative to support their truly relentless agenda to appeal the Affordable Care Act.
-For two months we have heard nonstop complaints against the IRS being corrupt and incompetent.
+The Majority has been crafting a scandal narrative to support their truly relentless agenda to repeal the Affordable Care Act.
+For 2 months we have heard nonstop complaints against the IRS being corrupt and incompetent.
 Despite that, the only politically motivated act was the Republicans' request that the IG focus only on the treatment of conservative groups.
 They did not ask for a full study.
-They only asked for how did it affect their friends in the Tea Party.
+They only asked how it affected their friends in the Tea Party.

-So today we are going to discuss whether or not the IRS and CMS are capable and competent enough to see the law through, and my colleagues already have throw dust and mud at the wall to see if it sticks.
+So today we are going to discuss whether or not the IRS and CMS are capable and competent enough to see the law through, and my colleagues already have thrown dust and mud at the wall to see if it sticks.
 None of it does, and what we are going to do tomorrow is the 40th fig leaf vote.

-Senator Cruz from Texas call these "fig leaf votes" to give people some cover when they go home so that people will not see they are absolutely naked.
+Senator Cruz from Texas calls these "fig leaf votes" to give people some cover when they go home so that people will not see they are absolutely naked.
 The truth about this Congress is that for 18 years this Committee has been functioning.
 Sixteen of those years were under the Republicans.
-We have never taken a vote in this Committee under Republicans on comprehensive reform.
+We have never taken a vote in this

+Committee under Republicans on comprehensive reform.

 For all their talk, nothing has ever been tabled in this Committee.
-Now we tabled a bill here, and we passed it out under Speaker Pelosi, and they have been trying desperately for five years now to destroy it, and the question before us is whether the IRS is ready and able to collect your name, your family size, and income data to be used in a federal exchange hub, not health status.
+Now we tabled a bill here, and we passed it out under Speaker Pelosi, and they have been trying desperately for 5 years to destroy it, and the question before us is whether the IRS is ready and able to collect your name, your family size, and income data to be used in a Federal exchange hub.
+They will not collect your health status.
 They will not have anything about anybody's ingrown toenails in this report.
-There is no prescription drug history that the IRS is going to have or the health care provider's name; just the data they collect from their average database of putting the tax system in this country: name, how much you make, how many people are in your family.
+There is no prescription drug history that the IRS is going to have or the healthcare provider's name; just the data they collect from their average database of information for the tax system in this country: name, how much you make, how many people are in your family.